jkcso/Intel-One/README.md

 Implemented in my free time as part of my genuine interest in Cyber Security, especially penetration testing.

 ## Current version
+### Constantly improving user experience
 - A well documented help menu explaining all the available options with examples.

+### Targeting individuals
 - Social media search matching the provided keyword in recent posts from all social media.
-- Social media search for individuals and companies using Facebook, Linkedin, Twitter, Instagram and Reddit.
+- Specific social media search using Facebook, Linkedin, Twitter, Instagram and Reddit.
-- People search engines search using just a name or both a name and a location.
+- People search engines using just a name or both a name and a location.
 - Get insights on lifetime reddit user activity by providing a username.

+### Targeting companies
+- Same social media search as above when applicable.
 - Company search using the edgar search engine returning difficult to find and often confidential information about companies.

+### Targeting domains
-- Whois search on target domain.
+- Whois lookup.
-- Shodan.io search using a keyword.
-- Web vulnerability scan against target domain.
+- Web vulnerability scan.

+### Other features
+- Shodan.io search.

+## Directories explained
+### search
+- companies.py: Includes functions able to target companies such as the edgar search.
+- domains.py: Includes functions to retrieve domain info such as whois lookup and a vulnerability scanner.
+- engines.py: Includes search engines such as google and people search engines such as pipl.
+- other.py: Includes non directly related to OSINT functionality such as shodan search.
+- socialMedia.py: Includes social media search and posts gathering in various ways.
+- utilities.py: Includes functions that help in all other classes.

+### tests
+- Clear, concise and extensive tests for each of the above class and function.

+### help
+- Explains with a description and an example each available function.

+### intro
+- Contains the welcome screen of the tool.

+### main
+- The main thread of the program responsible for running it.

 ## Future versions
 - Aiming on target's mail and if pawned try to retrieve credentials.